cucuzaluca/IT-Documentation/Windows/Administrative-Shares/README.md

 and other resources on another Windows computer.

-This provides administrative access to the remote computer's `C: ` drive.
+This provides administrative access to the remote computer's `C: ` drive

 For example: \\CLIENT77\C$\Users\User\Documents
 Corresponds to: C:\Users\User\Documents